sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/NumAnalysis.rst

     sage: x.exact_rational()
     425/32

-The first step is to normalize the number ``x`` by multiplying by a suitable power of 2.
-For `IEEE 754
+Now let's convert ``x`` to the IEEE 754 binary format that is commonly used in computers.
+For `IEEE 754 <http://grouper.ieee.org/groups/754/>`_, the first step in getting the binary format is to normalize the number, or express the number as a number between 1 and 2 multiplied by a power of 2.
-<http://grouper.ieee.org/groups/754/>`_, we normalize so that the number
-is between 1 and 2.
+For our ``x`` above, we multiply by `2^{-3}` to get a number between 1 and 2.

 ::